ms-iot/content/Resources/contribute/template/docs-template.md

 lang: en-US
 ---

-Edit the above information for your topic!
+Edit the above information for you topic!

-# Title of the page, that matches title in frontmatter above.
+# Title of the page, that matches title in metadata above.
 Only one H1 can be used.

 ## The rest of the headings
 ___